 86. Check into outback luxury at Gilberton Outback Retreat nestled on the edge of Gilberton Nature Refuge.

 88. Tuck into a pub dinner at one of the outback’s quintessential pubs like the Tattersalls Hotel or the North Gregory Hotel in Winton.

 89. Said to rival a full solar eclipse in terms of celestial WOW-factor, get yourself to Burketown in September/October to witness the Morning Glory cloud formation roll over the coastline.

 91. Hear all about the legendary Jack Howe in Blackall, whose record for blade shearing still stands today: 230 sheep in 7 hours and 40 minutes.
 Reckon you could do it?
-I didn’t think so.
+We didn’t think so.

-92. Did someone say cook off?
+92. Did someone say cook-off?
 Get yourself down to the Bedourie Camel and Pig Races and camp oven cook-off for a day of family fun.

 95. Learn to rock an Akubra in Outback Queensland.
 Don’t worry, you won’t look hipster when you wear one in their spiritual home.

 96. Gymkhana is not just a funny word – it’s the festival that brings the outback town of Betoota to life (literally) as bushmen and women compete in horsemanship and dirt bike riding.

 97. Cast off at the Lake Moondarra Fishing Classic for the chance to bag the tagged barra and take home a cash prize.
 Your odds are better than Lotto, so what’s to lose?

 98. Saving the best til’ last, be sure to meet an outback mate.
 After all, it’s the characters with their big smiles, warm hearts and gentle souls that really make this destination so loveable.